DRIVE-Lab-BGU/IPC2026/call_email.md

 * We will release domains and instances modeled in the RDDL language and provide an OpenAI Gym infrastructure for competitors.
 * We will introduce novel benchmark domains drawn from fields such as Operations Research, Energy Systems, and Intelligent Transportation.
-* Domains will use a mix of discrete and continuous processes, endogenous and exogenous state and action noise, and strong internal structure.
+* Domains will may have discrete or continuous action spaces, dynamics can be a mixed of discrete and continuous functions, endogenous and exogenous state and action noise, and strong internal structure.
 * Domains will exhibit a strong internal structure that can be leveraged for generalization and scalability.

 This competition focuses on structured decision-making problems - the kind where internal regularities, factored state/action spaces, and domain knowledge can be leveraged for problem decomposition, reasoning about scalability, and learning generalizable policies.